-As part of obtaining reasonable assurance about whether the District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether the District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, non-compliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance that is required to be reported under Government Auditing Standards.
-This instance of noncompliance is noted in the accompanying Schedule of Audit Results as item 2023-1.
-We also noted some immaterial instances of noncompliance that we have included in a separate letter to management dated October 5, 2023.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+We noted one immaterial instance of noncompliance which we have included in a separate letter issued to management dated January 19, 2024.